 Absolutely not.
 Companies that charge you to consolidate your loans or to sign you up for Public Service Loan Forgiveness should not get your business.
 They are charging you for free government services that you can do yourself.
 If they advertise special relationships with the Department of Education, they are lying.
 No such relationships exist, and government agencies are going on the offensive to shut down this behavior.

 If you want to pay them just so you can have an “expert” there to prevent you from making a mistake, you will only make things worse.
 While this process can be a bit confusing, adding another party only increases the risk of an error.
 Anyone who played a game of telephone as a child knows that the more people involved in relaying information, the more likely it is to get scrambled.
 This is not a service provided by reputable companies, and it is a waste of your money.

 Yes.
 As long as you are working for an eligible employer during the time your payment is zero, these months will count towards forgiveness.

 Not necessarily.
-It is definitely possible to spend more money chasing after forgiveness than you would spend just paying off your loans.
+It is possible to spend more money chasing after forgiveness than you would spend just paying off your loans.
 It all depends on how the numbers shake out.

-The problem with going after forgiveness is that you still have interest added each month to your loan and many federal loans can have interest rates over 8%.
+The problem with going after forgiveness is that you still have interest added each month to your loan, and many federal loans can have interest rates over 8%.
 Additionally, as your salary increases, your IBR and PAYE payments will also go up.
-By the time your debt is forgiven, there could be very little left to forgive, and you may have spent a ton on interest over the past 10 years.
+By the time your debt is forgiven, there could be very little left to forgive, and you may have spent a ton on interest over the past ten years.
 Depending on how the math plays out, you might be better off paying off locking in a lower interest rate with a private student loan refinancing company and just paying off the loan in full.

 The only thing that borrowers can do at this point to ensure that Public Service Forgiveness sticks around is to vote for candidates who won’t change it.